Camilo Sesto: Career

-After successfully starring in the Spanish version of "Jesus Christ Superstar" catapulted him to superstardom, Sesto continued gaining fame as a singer and composer.
-Notable hits from Sesto include "Vivir Así es Morir de Amor", "Jamás", "Perdóname", "Melina" (a song about Melina Mercouri), and "Donde Estes, Con Quien Estes".
 Sesto went through a retirement in 1987 until he returned to the music scene in 1991.
 That year, he released A Voluntad del Cielo (Heaven Willing).
 The album's lead single, "Amor Mío, ¿Qué Me Has Hecho?"
 (My love, what have you done to me?), reached number one on the Billboard Hot Latin Songs chart in the United States.
 The track was nominated for Pop Song of the Year at the Lo Nuestro Awards of 1992 and the American Society of Composers, Authors and Publishers Latin Awards of 1993, respectively.

 He survived a liver transplant in August 2001 and released an album, Alma, two years later.
-Sesto returned to the stage in 2004 at the Viña del Mar International Song Festival in Chile.
-Sesto won many awards at Viña del Mar in 2004.
-His last musical work was the singing of Bujalance's football team's hymn.
+Sesto returned to the stage in 2004 at the Viña del Mar International Song Festival in Chile and won many awards.
+In 2005, Camilo Sesto performed at the festival organized by Radio Tele-Taxi in Can Zam (Santa Coloma de Gramenet, Barcelona).
+500,000 people attended the event.

 In 2008, Camilo announced his retirement from the studio, and in September 2009 he announced that he would go on a farewell tour.
 He would tour the Americas (United States, Mexico, Peru, Chile, Ecuador, Colombia, and other countries) for the next two years.
 In October 2010, he gave his last two concerts in Madrid, which were released as his first "live" (and also last) album.
 A live DVD called "Todo de Mí" recorded in Madrid, was released around the same time.